-I am a certified Yoga Therapist and a Registered Somatic Movement Therapist and Educator.
+I am a certified Yoga Therapist and a Master Somatic Movement Therapist and Educator.
 I hold a Bachelor’s degree from SUNY Stony Brook.
 I have been teaching yoga since 1981 and somatics since 1993.

 I am trained in Iyengar yoga, and I have studied with somatic movement/ embodiment pioneers including Bonnie Bainbridge Cohen and Emilie Conrad.
 I learned about the geometry and physics of movement and momentum with tennis pro Art Carrington and through Contact Improvisation.
 I am trained in the healing ground work of Judith Blackstone.

 I have a long history of developing programs in the health and wellness field including:

 - Designing and teaching embodiment programs for cancer patients and survivors at Cancer Connection in Northampton, MA,

 - Creating a Yoga for Menopause Program for Kaiser Permanente Insurance